rexresearch

 filtered out of the solution.

-Other concentrations of H2 SO4, Ca(OH)2, KOH, and Mg SO4 have been
+Other concentrations of H2 SO4, Ca(OH)2, KOH, and Mg SO4 have

-which have produced solutions with characteristics similar to the
+practice which have produced solutions with characteristics

-the scope of the invention.
-These ranges are one quarter to three
+compositions is within the scope of the invention.
+These ranges

-quarter gram atomic weight of H2 SO4, Ca(OH)2, MgSO4 and one half
+are one quarter to three quarter gram atomic weight of H2 SO4,

-to one gram atomic weight of K(OH) in a liter of water.
+in a liter of water.

 However, it is presently believed that the conditions listed in